sunnyb179/csi3335-no-name-yet/README.md

     mysql -u root -p -e "CREATE DATABASE IF NOT EXISTS nonameyet;" mysql -u root -p nonameyet < nonameyet.sql
    ```
+   If still not working, most likely you have your credential for sql wrong.
+Double-check the csi3335sp2023.py file you got it right.

 3. Open a web browser and navigate to [http://localhost:5000](http://localhost:5000) to access the application.